yiisoft/yii2/docs/guide/db-dao.md

 the underlying DBMS supports it.

 Yii also supports setting [isolation levels] for your transactions.
-When beginning a transaction it will run in the default isolation level set by you database system.
+When beginning a transaction it will run in the default isolation level set by your database system.
 You can specifying an isolation level explicitly when starting a transaction:

 ```php